LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 parameters need to be given explicitly.

-(It is also declared ``private`` - it is a helping method only used privately, inside the class.)
+(It is also declared ``private`` - it is a helping method only used privately, from *inside* the class.)

 The method uses the :ref:`gcd` function, discussed in the ``while`` loop section, to reduce the Rational to lowest terms.

-To summarize where there is a current object that can access its private instance variables:
+Summarizing where there is a current object that can access its private instance variables:

 #.
 In a constructor, referring to the object being created.
 #.
 When some method methodName is called with explicit dot notation,
+    ``someObject.methodName()``,
-    ``someObject.methodName()``, then it is acting on someObject and its instance variables.
+    then it is acting on ``someObject`` and its instance variables.
 #.
 When a constructor or instance method (no ``static``) is called for the class,
     there must already be a current object.
     If that constructor or instance method calls a further instance method inside the same class, without using dot notation, then the further method has the *same* current object.

 .. warning::
    These are the only places where there is a current object.
    Inside a ``static`` method there is *no* current object.
 A common compiler error is to try to have a static method call an instance method without dot notation for a specific object.
 The shorthand notation without an explicit object reference and dot cannot be used, because there is no